Learning how to make a killer stir-fry can enable you to massively improve your diet. No other cooking skill will carry you farther.

-There may be no cooking skill more valuable than learning to make vegan stir-fries.
-They’re quite possibly the easiest way to load up your diet with delicious and healthful vegetables.
-Stir-fries require only a tiny amount of cooking oil, so unless you add a rich sauce your meal will generally be quite low in fat—and therefore calories as well.
-Even a novice cook can quickly learn how to make a terrific stir-fry, and you’ll probably feel like you’re getting the hang of preparing this dish after just two or three attempts.
+Stir-fries have so many virtues.
+They’re quite possibly the easiest way to step up your intake of delicious and healthful vegetables.
+Stir-fries require only a tiny small of cooking oil, so they are typically low in fat—and therefore calories as well.
+Even a novice cook can quickly learn how to make a terrific stir-fry.
+You’ll probably get the hang of preparing this dish by our second or third attempt.

-Stir-fried vegetables are usually served over rice or Asian-style noodles.
+Stir-fries are usually served over rice or Asian-style noodles.
 If you’re using brown rice you’ll typically start it before you begin chopping your vegetables.
 Or, if you’re using white rice, you’ll start it when your stir-fry is just underway, since white rice takes under fifteen minutes to cook.
-For maximum convenience, you can also purchase frozen rice in microwavable bags that cooks in under 3 minutes.
-If you find yourself cooking stir-fries regularly, a rice cooker is a wise investment since you’ll have one less pot to pay attention to while you prepare your meal.
+For maximum convenience, you can also purchase frozen rice in microwavable bags that’s ready in three minutes.
+If you end up making stir-fries regularly, a rice cooker is a wise investment since you’ll have one fewer distraction while you prepare your meal.

 Required Kitchen Equipment:

-You need only a few basic pieces of equipment to make a stir-fry:
+Stir-fries require only a few basic pieces of equipment:

-- A quality seven or eight inch chef’s knife.
+- A quality chef’s knife.
 The best moderately-priced chef’s knife on the market is a Victorinox with a Fibrox handle.

 - A large cutting board.

-- Some bowls to keep your chopped vegetables separate.
+- Some bowls to hold your chopped vegetables before cooking.

 - A wok or large skillet.

-Apart from cooking your rice or noodles, making a stir-fry can be broken down into these steps:
+Apart from cooking your rice or noodles, making a stir-fry involves these steps:

 - Buying vegetables